rapha-pro/Leetcode/README.md

 Inside each folder:

 - `code.[py/java]`: Coding implementation of the solution
-- `README.md`: Boilerplate for problem description and complexity analysis
+- `README.md`: Problem description and complexity analysis

-## README Boilerplate
+## Inside each Problem's README
 **Each README.md includes**:
 - LeetCode link and problem number
 - Difficulty level